Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 - A date and location for the lab is shared with interested parties (callers discretion)
 - A labs session occurs on zoom and is recorded (put on youtube) by foundation representative
 - During the lab parties find synnergy and continue working together.
-- As labs mature into relationships enDAOment candidates are nominated foundation representatives nominatebased on established criterea.
+- As labs mature into relationships enDAOment candidates are nominated by foundation representatives based on established criterea (just distributions).
-- These candidate nominations are socialised with the existing community via pollination events
+- Nominees are socialised with the existing community via a pollination event and relationships form.
-- EnDAOment candidates are selected
+- Once these relationships are mature EnDAOment candidates are selected

-- Celebration and start of next cycle
-Note: it makes sense to nominate capacity builders/stewards first in this process as they act as amplifiers.
+Note: it makes sense to nominate capacity builders/stewards early in this process as they will act as amplifiers.

 ## Integrated Onboarding Process